Adam Zemke: Michigan House of Representatives

-Michigan House Democratic Caucus Campaign Chairpersonship
+2016 Michigan House Democratic Caucus Campaign

-Following the start of the 98th (2015–16) Michigan legislature, Democratic Leader Tim Greimel (D-Auburn Hills) selected Zemke and Representative Pam Faris (D-Clio) to serve as chairpersons for the 2016 House Democratic campaign team and Representative Andy Schor (D-Lansing) as chairperson of the 2016 House Democratic finance team.
+In 2015, Michigan Democratic Leader Tim Greimel selected Zemke and Pam Faris to serve as chairpersons for the 2016 House Democratic campaign team and Representative Andy Schor (D-Lansing) as chairperson of the 2016 House Democratic finance team.
 Representative Faris later resigned from her position.
-In these roles, Representatives Greimel, Zemke and Schor led the campaign for a Democratic majority in the Michigan House of Representatives.
+In his role as campaign chairperson, Zemke drove his 1998 SVT Contour approximately 30,000 miles around the state helping Democratic candidates campaign for the Michigan House of Representatives.